Time Necessary to Resolve a Workplace Injury Claim

 Interviewer: How much injury is required for a case to be a real case?
 At what level does a case truly have merit?
 Does it have to be only physical injury or can it be mental injury too?

-Stephen Boutros: A mental injury, in and of itself, is not a case that we’re looking to pursue.
+Stephen Boutros: A mental injury, in and of itself, is not a case that I am looking to pursue.
 Mental injuries can often accompany physical injuries.
 In the case I spoke of earlier, Mr. Kelvin Graves had a severe onset of post traumatic stress disorder after his leg was amputated.
 When you see severe, catastrophic injures, there is an emotional and mental component that follows that.
-That’s why we have a separate claim for damages called, Mental Anguish.
-We look for injuries that are significant, that affect our clients’ lives in a detrimental way.
+That’s why there is a separate claim for damages called, Mental Anguish.
+I look for injuries that are significant, that affect clients’ lives in a detrimental way.

 There is no scale.
-If it’s a very minor injury that kept you out of work for a couple of days, we’re not interested in that.
+If it’s a very minor injury that kept you out of work for a couple of days, I am not interested in that.
 Sometimes people think they suffer a minor injury but then it lingers and they realize there was something much more severe going on and they didn’t realize it at first.
-That’s why we take a strong look at every case and we make a judgment on a case-by-case basis.
+That’s why I take a strong look at every case and I make a judgment on a case-by-case basis.